 Skip to content

-Coming to terms with insolvency is emotionally draining for people and the stress can be overwhelming.
+Coming to terms with insolvency can be emotionally draining and overwhelming.
 Constant calls from creditors/debt collectors at home and even at work can cause sleepless nights.
-It can harm relationships and affect a person’s performance at work.
+They can also harm relationships and affect a person’s work performance.

 What Is Bankruptcy?

-Bankruptcy is a legal proceeding that is available to a person to cope with a financial crisis.
-One of the main purposes of bankruptcy legislation is to afford the opportunity to people, who are hopelessly burdened with debt, to free themselves of the debt and start fresh with “a new financial lease” on life.
+Bankruptcy is a legal proceeding available to people who are coping with a financial crisis.
+One of the main purposes of bankruptcy legislation is to allow people who are hopelessly burdened with debt to free themselves of the debt and start fresh with “a new financial lease” on life.

-To go bankrupt it is necessary for a person to be insolvent.
+To go bankrupt, a person must be insolvent.
 To be insolvent means to:

 a) Owe at least $1000